zsa/kontroll/README.md

 # Kontroll
 Kontroll demonstates how to control the Keymapp API, making it easy to control your ZSA keyboard from the command line and scripts.

+You can use it to switch layers and control the keyboard's RGB and status LEDs programmatically via Keymapp.
+Call it from a script to make your ZSA keyboard react to system events in useful ways (switching to layers when apps are activated, or changing lighting when you get an important email, etc).

+Feel free to submit scripts that use Kontroll as pull requests via the [examples](examples/) directory.

 ## Installation
 If you have the rust toolchain installed, you can build Kontroll by cloning this repository and running the following command:
 ```bash